-In the network version, the application creates an Attachments folder during installation.
+The application creates an Attachments folder during installation.
 You can find it under C:\SFAServ\COMMON on the server machine.
 You must specify the path to this folder before you can attach an Adobe PDF file to an asset.

-Note: In the network version, make sure the folder that you select is either shared or underneath a shared folder.
+Note: Make sure the folder that you select is either shared or underneath a shared folder.

-To set up the attachments folder in the network version
+To set up the attachments folder